lievda01/pythia-70m-fine-tuning/README.md

 ## The model

-The model used is part of the Pythia Scaling Suite
+The model used is part of the *Pythia Scaling Suite* that is a collection of models.
+In this case the smallest one (70M) was used to have it trained quickly.

 ### Model Details